No results were found...

 • Achievable: We have a high engagement rate across our campaigns and social media, so this is a realistic target

-• Relevant: This aligns with our company goal to drive umbrella sales in 2022
+• Relevant: This aligns with our company goal to drive sales this year

 • Time-based: We’d like to hit this goal within one week, allowing time for subscribers to open the email

 You don’t have to send the same newsletter to your entire email list.
-It’s much better to segment your audience and then send relevant campaigns to each group.
+It can help to segment your audience and send relevant campaigns to each group.

 Sticking with the example used in section 3, some of your subscribers might be based in warmer climates.
-They don’t have to worry about umbrellas too much!
+They aren’t likely to be interested in gloves and scarves!

 They’ll be more interested in your sunglasses collection, which calls for a different type of email.
 In this case, it’s far better to send separate, relevant email content to each group.